 Are there laws in India that protect employee workplace privacy?

 Yes.
 Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 requires every corporate entity to adopt and maintain reasonable security practices to protect employees’ sensitive personal data in their possession.
-This includes passwords, medical records, financial records, physical, physiological and mental health conditions, sexual orientation, biometric information, etc. An employer who fails to follow these security practices and discloses information, either knowingly, deliberately or without consent, will be penalized under section 72A of the (Indian) Information Technology Act, 2000 and the individual concerned is entitled to compensation according to section 43A of IT Amendment Act, 2008.
+This includes passwords, medical records, financial records, physical, physiological, mental health conditions, sexual orientation, biometric information, etc. An employer who fails to follow these security practices and discloses information, either knowingly, deliberately, or without consent, will be penalized under section 72A of the (Indian) Information Technology Act, 2000, and the individual concerned is entitled to compensation according to section 43A of IT Amendment Act, 2008.

 Is there professional lawyers’ advice on monitoring?